mustiian/Implementation-of-Data-Structures/README.md

 # Implementation of Data Structures
-Assignment that were implemented for the the subject Implementation of Data Structures.
+Assignments that were implemented for the the subject Implementation of Data Structures.

 ## Red black tree
 Implementation of the Red–black tree.